Your zsh plugins work normally

 # Add to ~/.zshrc

-export FORGEBIN="npx forgecode"
+export FORGE_BIN="npx forgecode"

 Then reload your shell: